craftworksgmbh/i-dont-care-about-angularjs/README.md

 This chrome extension filters out AngularJS Google search results.
 It does it by appending "-AngularJS" to every Google query.

-The AngularJS Button in the Bar underneath the searchbar turns the filter on or off.
+The AngularJS Button underneath the searchbar turns the filter on or off.
 The red bar at the top indicates if the filter is activated.

 Note: per default the extension operates on `at` Top-Level-Domains